Tutorial

 STEP 4 - Report back to LiveView

-It would be nice of I could get the task to report back to the LiveView when there is a success.
+It would be nice if I could get the task to report back to the LiveView when there is a success.
 This can easily be done using Phoenix PubSub.

-Once again, open the worker to add some code in my worker.
+Once again, open the worker to add some code.

 @topic inspect(__MODULE__)